 - Parenting time

-Once you and your spouse have agreed to all of the terms and have lived in Ohio for at least six months, it is time to file with the Cleveland clerk of court.
+Once you and your spouse have agreed to all of the terms and have lived in Ohio for at least six months, filing with the Cleveland clerk of court is time.
 Several forms will need to be filled out and filed, along with your separation agreement (the document detailing the terms listed above.)

-Once everything is filed, and the fees have been paid, you will need to wait at least 30 days for your court hearing.
-At the hearing, both you and your spouse will have to tell the judge you agree to and are satisfied with the terms of the separation agreement and that you do indeed wish to legally terminate your marriage.
+Once everything is filed, and the fees have been paid, you must wait at least 30 days for your court hearing.
+At the hearing, you and your spouse will have to tell the judge you agree to and are satisfied with the separation agreement terms and that you wish to terminate your marriage legally.
 If the judge approves of the agreement, he or she will sign the dissolution decree, and your marriage will officially be over.

 Hiring a Cleveland Dissolution of Marriage Lawyer